Hanover, 4 September 2018

 About TUI Group

-The entire tourism value chain is covered under one roof.
-This includes over 400 hotels and resorts with premium brands such as RIU, TUI Blue and Robinson and 16 cruise ships, from the MS Europa and the MS Europa 2 in the luxury class and expedition ships to the Mein Schiff fleet of TUI Cruises and cruise ships at Marella Cruises in Great Britain.
-The Group also includes leading tour operator brands and online marketing platforms across Europe, five airlines with more than 130 modern medium and long-haul aircraft and around 1,200 travel agencies.
-In addition to expanding its core business with hotels, cruises via successful joint ventures and activities in holiday destinations, TUI is increasingly focusing on the expansion of digital platforms.
-The Group is transforming itself into a digital company.
+The TUI Group is one of the world's leading tourism groups and operates worldwide.
+The Group is headquartered in Germany.
+TUI shares are listed in the MDAX index of the Frankfurt Stock Exchange and in the regulated market of the Lower Saxony Stock Exchange in Hanover.
+TUI Group offers its 19 million customers integrated services from a single source and forms the entire tourism value chain under one roof.
+The Group owns over 400 hotels and resorts with premium brands such as RIU, TUI Blue and Robinson and 17 cruise ships, ranging from the MS Europa and MS Europa 2 in the luxury class and expedition ships in the HANSEATIC class to the Mein Schiff fleet of TUI Cruises and cruise ships operated by Marella Cruises in the UK.
+The Group also includes Europe's leading tour operator brands and online marketing platforms, for example for hotel-only or flight-only offers, five airlines with more than 130 modern medium- and long-haul aircraft and around 1,200 travel agencies.
+In addition to expanding its core business with hotels and cruises via successful joint ventures and activities in vacation destinations, TUI is increasingly focusing on the expansion of digital platforms.
+The Group is transforming itself into a global tourism platform company.

-Global responsibility for sustainable economic, ecological and social action is at the core of our corporate culture.
-The TUI Care Foundation, initiated by TUI, focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards with projects in 25 countries.
-It thus supports holiday destinations in their development.
+Global responsibility for sustainable economic, environmental and social action is at the heart of our corporate culture.
+With projects in 25 countries, the TUI Care Foundation initiated by TUI focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards.
+In this way, it supports the development of vacation destinations.
+The globally active TUI Care Foundation initiates projects that create new opportunities for the next generation.